Lewis E. Pulsipher, Ph.D.

 Computer Programmer/Analyst/Specialist, Information Management Division (IMD), Womack Army Medical Center (WAMC), Ft Bragg, NC August 1990-January 2000

 Womack is the largest army hospital, in terms of patients served each year, and had over 2.500 employees when I left.
-Over the years I worked initially as a programmer/analyst, later as project manager and supervisor of the PC & Networking Support Branch, and later as Webmaster, systems analyst, and Y2K project manager.
+Over the years I worked as a database programmer/analyst, later as project manager and supervisor of the PC & Networking Support Branch, and later as Webmaster, systems analyst, and Y2K project manager.
+Among many other duties, I set up and taught half of the classes for Medical Center employees when we moved from DOS to MS Windows.

 Professional Awards: